-Accepting touch-free payments is key to reaching digital-native consumers like Gen Z and millennials, with more than 70% in both categories saying that digital payment options are a deciding factor in where they shop.3 That said, digital payment methods are popular with shoppers of every age: nearly 55% of Gen X and 46% of baby boomers and seniors also say digital payment options are important for in-store shopping.1
+Accepting touch-free payments is key to reaching digital-native consumers like Gen Z and millennials, with more than 70% in both categories saying that digital payment options are a deciding factor in where they shop.1 That said, digital payment methods are popular with shoppers of every age: Nearly 55% of Gen X and 46% of baby boomers and seniors also say digital payment options are important for in-store shopping.1

 Tips to make the touch-free payment process easy for your customers and staff:

 There are many options when it comes to contactless payment methods.
 Here are some of the most popular ones merchants can offer:

 Touch-free is likely the future of in-person transactions.
 Contactless payments help improve checkout speed and security.
 When shoppers know they have touch-free payment options, they're more likely to feel comfortable shopping at your store.